 After consultation with the WLC Department Chair, the student enrolls in the appropriate level MCC foreign language course for credit and completes the course requirements, as stated in the Course Information Sheet.
 The instructor will determine the range of acceptable participation.
 Upon successful completion of the course, the student will receive both credit and a grade.

 The student is referred to the College Level Examination Program (CLEP) (only available in German, French, and Spanish), where up to 12 college credits can be earned.
 The student earns no grade, just credit.
 For more information on CLEP exams and local test sites, please visit the CLEP website, or contact Testing Services.

-For students with fluency in foreign languages not taught at MCC who are seeking foreign language credit without college/university transcripts, we offer the opportunity to earn up to 16 college credits through the NYU Proficiency Testing in Foreign Languages program, which offers the possibility of taking the test off-site.
-The department chair will provide the student with the necessary forms and information.
-MCC Admissions Office will offer one academic credit for each NYU “point” earned on the exam.
+For students with fluency in foreign languages not taught at MCC who are seeking foreign language credit without college/university transcripts, we offer the opportunity to earn up to 12 college credits through Language Testing International (ACTFL), which offers the possibility of taking the test by telephone or online.
+The department chair will provide the student with the necessary registration information.
+MCC Admissions Office will offer credit based on the score earned on the exam.
 The student earns no grade, just credit.

 Does MCC offer Dual Enrollment courses in the Foreign Languages?
 MCC offers Dual Enrollment courses in French, German, Italian or Spanish at some of the area high schools.
 Dual Enrollment courses are taught by area high school teachers on the high school campus .
 The courses follow MCC's college curriculum for MCC college credit.
-Please review our Dual Enrollment information on how to begin such a program at your area high school, or contact the coordinator, Professor Louis Silvers.
+Please review our Dual Enrollment information on how to begin such a program at your area high school, or contact the coordinator, Cristina Rowley.